LarsOlt/github-bookmarks/README.md

 The design is provided at specs/

-Design is created with Adobe XD.
-The export is a lil bit blury.

 ##  Usecase

 In github you can star repositories you like and you want to view later.
 The star process is very idiomatic and you cannot group your starred repositories.
 The application should group repositories by categories in self created lists.

 ## Features
 - You can search for repositories and add them to a global list